calimero-network/calimero-sdk-js/docs/mergeable-js.md

 ## Compatibility & Migration

-- Existing contracts continue working; absence of `@MergeableState` keeps legacy behaviour.
+- Existing services continue working; absence of `@MergeableState` keeps legacy behaviour.
 - Contracts adopting the decorator must recompile; persisted snapshots will include the new metadata.
 - Nodes running older runtimes will ignore the metadata and fallback to last-write-wins; document this runtime requirement.